 Do you notice tiny bumps on your legs, armpits or face a few days after shaving?
 If so, then this must be ingrown hair, or hair that grows back into the skin instead of moving upward.
 Aside from appearing quite unattractive, ingrown hairs can be quite irritating.
-So, check out these techniques on how to get rid of ingrown hairs the easy way.
+So, check out these techniques on how to get rid of ingrown hair the easy way.

 There are instances when dead skin tends to block a hair follicle.
 When this happens, the hair inside the follicle ends up curling around and growing sideways rather than outward.
 Thus, these hairs appear as small bumps on your skin, and may resemble little pimples over time.